rcarlosjorge/adult-income-prediction/README.md

 # Machine Learning Project - Adult Income

-This project is an example of how to use decision tree and random forest techniques to predict adult income based on a dataset called adults.csv.
+This project is an example of how to use decision tree and random forest techniques to predict adult income based on a dataset called (`adults.csv`).

 ## Requirements